ceisenbach/about/RESUME_HidalgoNoel_2013_web_short.md

 February 2009 - April 2011, New York City and Albany, NY

 **Freelance Video Editor / Citizen Journalist**
 Clients and partners have included Students for a Free Tibet documenting 2008 Olympic protests in China, promotional videos for Agit-Pop and Twitter VoteReport.
 As a Citizen Journalist, reports have been featured on RocketBoom, EpicFU / JetSet, GroundReport.tv, Democracy Now!, and ABC's 20/20.
-Noel keeps a blog on [TechPresident](http://techpresident.com/blog/919), covering technology in government.
+Noel keeps a blog on [TechPresident](http://techpresident.com/blog/919), covering engagement technology and open government.

-**Community Organizer Positions**
+**Featured Community Organizer Positions**

 **Community Manager at Remix America**
 June 2008 - September 2008, New York, NY